ASN Board of Directors

 EXECUTIVE COMMITTEE

-2nd Vice President: Dr. LaShawn Frost, Principal, Booker Middle School, Sarasota, FL
+President: Dr. LaShawn Frost, Principal, Booker Middle School, Sarasota, FL

-Secretary: Jason Patera, Chicago Academy for the Arts, Head of School, Chicago, IL
+2nd Vice President: Jason Patera, Chicago Academy for the Arts, Head of School, Chicago, IL

 DIRECTORS